-The percentage of our revenues to customers located outside of the United States was 71% in the three months ended March 30, 2002, 66% in fiscal 2001, 21% in fiscal 2000 and 7% in fiscal 1999.
+The percentage of our revenues to customers located outside of the United States was 21% in fiscal 2000, 7% in fiscal 1999 and was insignificant in fiscal 1998.
 All of our revenues to date have been denominated in U.S. dollars.
-We believe that a large percentage of our revenues will continue to be made to customers outside of the United States as our products receive acceptance in international markets.
+We believe that the percentage of our revenues made to customers outside of the United States will increase as our products receive greater acceptance in international markets.

-The sales cycle for the test and evaluation of our ICs can range from 1 month to 12 months or more.
+The sales cycle for the test and evaluation of our ICs can range from 1 to 12 months or more.
 An additional 3 to 6 months or more may be required before a customer ships a significant volume of devices that incorporate our ICs.
-Due to this lengthy sales cycle, we may experience a significant delay between incurring expenses for research and development and selling, general and administrative efforts, and the generation of corresponding sales, if any.
-Consequently, if sales in any quarter do not occur when expected, expenses and inventory levels could be disproportionately high, and our operating results for that quarter and, potentially, future quarters would be adversely affected.
+We expect this sales cycle to lengthen as our customers experience a decrease in demand for their products due to the ongoing economic downturn that is particularly affecting technology companies.
+Due to this lengthy sales cycle, we may experience a significant delay between incurring expenses for research and development and selling, general and administrative efforts, and the generation of corresponding revenues, if any.
+We intend to continue to increase our investment in research and development, selling, general and administrative functions and inventory as we expand our operations in the future.
+Consequently, if revenues in any quarter do not occur when expected, expenses and inventory levels could be disproportionately high, and our operating results for that quarter and, potentially, future quarters would be adversely affected.

-Our limited operating history and rapid growth across our product lines makes it difficult for us to assess the impact of seasonal factors on our business.
+Our limited operating history and rapid growth make it difficult for us to assess the impact of seasonal factors on our business.
 Because many of our ICs are designed for use in consumer products such as PCs and wireless telephones, we expect that the demand for our products will be subject to seasonal demand resulting in increased sales in the third and fourth quarters of each year when customers place orders to meet holiday demand.
+We expect to experience seasonal fluctuations in the demand for our products as customer demand increases in greater volume across our product offerings.